-The inpatients for this service are mainly based at The Southern General Hospital whilst outpatients, approximately 3,500, come mainly from Greater Glasgow & Clyde, Argyll, forth valley, Lanarkshire, Dumfries & Galloway and some other Scottish Health Boards.
+The inpatients for this service are mainly based at The Queen Elizabeth University Hospital whilst outpatients, approximately 3,500, come mainly from Greater Glasgow & Clyde, Argyll, forth valley, Lanarkshire, Dumfries & Galloway and some other Scottish Health Boards.

-Patients referrals are received by the service from:
+Patient referrals are received by the service from:

-The aim of our service is to provide a high quality, specialist in and out patient physiotherapy service for new and established adult and paediatric amputees, whilst promoting and developing expertise in prosthetic physiotherapy practice, education, research and audit.
+The aim of our service is to provide a high quality, specialist outpatient physiotherapy service for new and established adult and paediatric patients who have had an amputation or limb loss.